 Bret Weinstein was called out on social media for using “woke” as a pejorative.
 Which, so that we are clear, any white person who uses this word this way is, without a doubt, engaging in a racist action.
-Given that an action is either racist or antiracist, a white person electing to use this term this way is unequivocally the former.
+Given that an action is either racist or antiracist, when a white person elects to use this term this way, it is unequivocally the former.
 Here is the video in which he defends his usage of the term:

->

-> His defense starts off right, that the positive usage of this term has a long and honorable history.
+His defense starts off right, that the positive usage of this term has a long and honorable history.
 But, everything after that is wrong, especially the part about how he claims it originated as a term Black people applied to white people, and the frustrating thing is that all it would take is one search on Wikipedia for him to educate himself.
 Given the ease of access to this information, we must conclude this man is being deliberately ignorant.

 The origin of this word has zero to do with applauding white people.
 In fact, as demonstrated by the plain English (something Weinstein, a diehard obscurantist, struggles with) in the above excerpt, we see the opposite is true; it originated as a reminder for Black people to be cautious of white people, and evolved to its more general usage of urging people to be politically aware.
 It is worth noting that this term emerged from Black music and Black labor movements.
 It did not emerge on college campuses or as means for white people to brag to each other about not being racist because their Black friend called them woke.
 Weinstein’s attempt to center white people this way in discussing the origin of this term is wildly uninformed and irresponsible.